MQCOMP3310-2023/comp3310assignment2-keyboard-smasherz/README.md

 You will also need sqlite installed for the database backend.

+You can also use the packageInstaller.bat file to install all required packages as long as pip is installed and python is added to path

 # Initialising the database

 You should first initialise the database as follows: